manatki/volga/README.md

 1. Any variable defined in the lambda parameter clause or extracted as a result of morphism application should be used **exactly one time**

+## Limitations.

+Volga syntax works by extending your arrows and morphisms with the `apply` methods which then are analized by the macros.

+Types which have `apply` method already i.e. `Function1` and `cats.data.Kleisli` may not work.
+Consider volga.data.Kleisli instead.